-State law authorizes collection of current support and past due child and medical support, as well as fees, costs, and other debts, as defined by State law, through the interception of State income tax refunds.
+State law authorizes collection of current support and past due child and medical support, as defined by State law, through the interception of State income tax refunds.

-A listing of delinquent obligors and the amount of past due child and medical support and fees and costs certified for collection is are combined with other debts owed to Arkansas by custodial parties or noncustodial parents and submitted to the Revenue Department.
+A listing of delinquent obligors and the amount of past due child and medical support certified for collection is combined with other debts owed to Arkansas by custodial parties or noncustodial_parents and submitted to the Revenue Department.
 This list is matched against the Revenue Department taxpayer file.
 When a tax refund becomes available for an individual whose debt has been certified, the Revenue Set-Off Unit forwards the funds to OCSE and the refund is applied against the amount of the debt.
 The Revenue Department pays any excess directly to the taxpayer.
 Medical support, overpayments, cost and fees are subject to tax intercept.